Catskill Mountaineer

 • Do NOT drive up the dirt entrance road to the trail head - this is PRIVATE property - AND there is NO place to park or turn around once you get to the trail head.

-• SPECIAL CIRCUMSTANCES ABOUT THIS HIKE
+• NOTES ABOUT THIS HIKE

 MILEAGE CHART